laravel/docs/pennant.md

 }
 ```

-If no scope is provided via the `for` method, all feature checks will now be done against the currently authenticated user's team.
+If no scope is provided via the `for` method, all feature checks will now be against the currently authenticated user's team.

     Feature::active('billing-v2');

-    // Now equivalent to...
+    // is now equivalent to...

     Feature::for($user->team)->active('billing-v2');

 <a name="identifying-scope"></a>
 ### Identifying Scope

-When resolving the value of a feature, you may need to customize the value that is passed to a Pennant driver as the scope for the feature check.
-To do this, your scope should implement the `FeatureScopeable` contract.
+Implementing the `FeatureScopeable` contract on your scope objects allows you to customize how the scope is resolved for the underlying Pennant drivers.

-Imagine you are using two different feature drivers in our application: the built-in database driver and a 3rd party "Flag Rocket" driver.
-The "Flag Rocket" driver requires a `FlagRocketUser` to identify a user.
-Implementing the `toFeatureIdentifier` method allows you to customize the scope passed to the Flag Rocket driver.
+Imagine you are using two different feature drivers in a single application, perhaps the built-in database driver and a 3rd party "Flag Rocket" driver.
+The "Flag Rocket" driver requires a `FlagRocketUser` to identify a user while the database driver can handle an Eloquent model.
+Implementing the `toFeatureIdentifier` method allows you to customize the scope passed to each driver.

 ```php
 <?php